Latest UNUS SED LEO (LEO) News Update

 TLDR

-2. Ongoing Revenue Buyback & Burn (Continuous) – iFinex commits at least 27% of its consolidated revenue to perpetual LEO buybacks, reducing supply.
+2. Ongoing Revenue Buyback & Burn Program (Continuous) – At least 27% of iFinex's consolidated revenue continues to fund regular token buybacks and burns.

 Deep Dive